-All parents are required to come into the building and to bring their child directly to his/her classroom, notifying the teacher(s) that the child has arrived.
-Dropping off in the parking lot or at the door is STRICTLY FORBIDDEN!
 Please do not leave other children, your purse, or any valuables in your car when bringing your child into the building.
 For your own protection, LOCK YOUR CAR regardless of the time of day or length of time that you plan to be inside the school.
-When entering the building to drop off a child, you must log in through the Automated Attendance Tracking System.
-It is important from a security perspective that you do not allow anyone to walk in with you!
+If dropping off in the building parents are required to come into the building and to bring their child directly to his/her classroom, notifying the teacher(s) that the child has arrived.